Emporium-Platform/Emporium-order-service/README.md

 # Emporium Order Service

 The Order Service is a core backend component of the Emporium platform, responsible for processing book purchase requests.
-It communicates with the Catalog Service to verify availability and pricing, updates inventory, and logs each transaction to a persistent CSV file.
+It communicates with the Catalog Service to verify availability and pricing, updates inventory, logs each transaction to a persistent CSV file, and supports replication to a secondary order instance.
 ## Features

 - Handles book purchase transactions
 - Communicates with the Catalog Service to retrieve and update book info
+- Supports replication between order service instances
 - Logs all purchases to `orders.csv`
 - Health check endpoint
 - Error handling and logging